crossplane/crossplane/docs/stacks-guide-gcp.md

 EOF

 kubectl apply -f namespace.yaml
-# Example YAML exists in https://github.com/crossplaneio/crossplane/blob/master/cluster/examples/workloads/kubernetes/wordpress/gcp/namespace.yaml as well.
 ```

-For more details about what is happening behind the scenes, read more
-about [portable claims in Crossplane][portable-claims].
+The example YAML also exists in [the Crossplane
+repository][crossplane-sample-gcp-namespace].

 ## Recap